HenrikBengtsson/globals/revdep/problems.md

 *   checking package dependencies ...
 NOTE
     ```
-    Packages suggested but not available for checking: 'Infusion', 'IsoriX'
+    Packages suggested but not available for checking:
+      'Infusion', 'IsoriX', 'blackbox'

     Packages which this enhances but not available for checking:
       'multcomp', 'RLRsim'